SamuelSuhai/model_in_the_loop/README.md

 # simulation_closed_loop
-To simulate aspects of the closed loop setup to be implemented
+To simulate aspects of the closed loop setup to be implemented.